corbinpage/appian-NAV-TM-task-metric-utilities/README.md

 # Task Metric Utilities
-Runs in the background to collect TONS of Appian task metrics and provides beautiful Reports without modifying existing applications!
+Runs in the background to collect Appian task metrics and provides beautiful reports without modifying existing applications!

 ![Overview Images](/images/historical-task-metrics-report-overview.png?raw=true "Overview Images")

 ## Overview
-The NAV_TM Task Metric utilities app is an Appian application that sits on top of existing applications and collects metrics on all tasks in the system.
-Beautiful, dynamic task reports are included with the app so you can be up and running in minutes without touching any SAIL yourself!
+The Task Metric Utilities app sits on top of existing Appian applications and collects task metrics in the background to provide beautiful reports for interacting with task data.
+It works right out of the box with existing applications and looks great for managers and executives!

-The app collects a TON of task metrics in the background so that custom reports can be built on top of the dataset as well, incorporating pertinent business logic for your managers and executives!

-All task metrics are gathered without changing any existing applications or altering process archival settings and are stored safely in an RDBMS of your choosing.
+The main process model runs on a timer to query all tasks in the system and save important metrics to the database.
+No need to worry about process archival times or running portal reports anymore.
+The app includes a Historical Task Metrics report for immediate use and is flexible enough to customize with existing business logic.

 ## Additional Screenshots